toniilic1/Country-Abbreviations/README.md

 Upon establishing communication with the ```SOAP``` server, client may request one of 4 abbreviations; "be, az, fr and de".
 And in return; corresponding country name is printed in the console.

 The XML structure is created on the server side which contains a dictonairy of four countries and their abbreviations as keys.
-XML is created using xml.etree.ElementTree module.
+XML is created using ```xml.etree.ElementTree module```.
 Then on the client side; using ```zeep``` we connect to the server to read the XML document and generate a response; return a country name.

-Point of this project is to give an example of using an API, specifically ElementTree XML, and also inspect a WSDL document with zeep and to return a response.
+Point of this project is to give an example of using an ```API```, specifically ElementTree XML, and also inspect a WSDL document with zeep and to return a response.

 ## Installation
 1. Clone the project: